Nildas97/Library_System_Management_SQL_Project/README.md

 ```

-### 4. Data Analysis & Findings
+### 4. Data Analysis & Findings <br>

 The following SQL queries were used to address specific questions:

 **Task 7: Retrieve All Books in a Specific Category**: